Iran: Ready to assist IAEA investigation into uranium traces

 Iran expresses its readiness to provide further information and access in connection with an investigation into uranium traces at undeclared sites.

-Iran is prepared to provide more information and access to a long-stalled International Atomic Energy Agency investigation into uranium particles found at three undeclared sites in Iran, both sides have said in a joint statement.
+The International Atomic Energy Agency and Iran issued a joint statement on Saturday upon IAEA chief Rafael Grossi's return from a trip to Tehran just two days before a quarterly meeting of the agency's 35-nation Board of Governors.

+The statement went into little detail but the possibility of a marked improvement in relations between the two is likely to stave off a Western push for another resolution ordering Iran to cooperate, diplomats said.

-"Iran expressed its readiness to ... provide further information and access to address the outstanding safeguards issues," the joint statement said on Saturday.
+"Iran expressed its readiness to ... provide further information and access to address the outstanding safeguards issues," the joint statement said.

 IAEA chief Rafael Grossi after high level talks with Iran:— TRT World Now (@TRTWorldNow) March 4, 2023